ann82/wdai-ai-slackbot/README.md

 ### Basic Interaction

-Mention the bot with `@WDAI AI Bot` in any channel it's invited to, or send it a direct message.
+Mention the bot with `@Bot Name` in any channel it's invited to, or send it a direct message.

 ### Image Analysis

 Attach an image to your message to have the bot analyze it:
 ```
-@WDAI AI Bot What's in this image?
+@Bot Name What's in this image?
 [image attachment]
 ```